 World-class exhibits designers and installers have planned GulfQuest's interactive exhibits:

 Absolutely!
 GulfQuest will offer a wide range of educational programs for school groups (K-12).
 In addition to exploring interactive exhibits, GulfQuest's educators will provide curriculum-relevant classes that support state courses of study and national education standards for science and social studies.
-GulfQuest's Education Department will also provide teachers with pre- and post-visit ideas and Treasure Hunts (also known as scavenger hunts) for students to complete during their visit.
+GulfQuest's Education Department will also provide teachers with pre- and post-visit ideas and scavenger hunts for students to complete during their visit.

 Yes.
 Treasures is open during museum hours.
 Treasures is designed to look like a sunken Spanish galleon, and will feature museum-quality gifts in every price range.